West Virginia Roughriders: West Virginia Roughriders (2019–2021)

 Following the season, Fornario again announced he was removing the Roughriders from the AAL due to differences with league operations.
 On October 24, 2019, the Roughriders were official added to the National Arena League (NAL), two years after Fornario had decided to join the AAL instead of the NAL.
 The 2020 NAL was then cancelled due to the COVID-19 pandemic and head coach Mook Zimmerman decided to retire in August 2020.
 At the end of the month, team owner Fornario announced the team was for sale.
 On October 30, 2020, the NAL announced the Roughriders would be dormant for at least the 2021 season.
 By December 2020, Fornario signed an agreement to sell the franchise to HMG Sports, the group that attempted to launch the Baltimore Lightning in the NAL for the 2021 season before having their membership terminated three weeks later for not providing a letter of credit and an arena lease.
 The sale apparently never completed.

 In October 2021, Fornario stated that he was disputing terms of the team's membership contract with the NAL.
-The Roughriders then stated they will not return to the NAL and will look into other options.
+The Roughriders then stated they would not return to the NAL and were looking into other options.
 Fornario tweeted that he was in discussions with selling the team to the ownership group that operated the NAL's Albany Empire led by Ron Trideco to keep the team in the NAL, but were eventually removed from the list of 2022 NAL teams and were not included in the schedule.
-On January 12, 2022, The team announced on their Facebook page that, due to renovations to WesBanco Arena that would force the closure of the venue from June 1st to September 1, the Roughriders would not be playing the 2022 season and options to buy the team were put on hold.
+On January 12, 2022, The team announced on their Facebook page that, due to renovations to WesBanco Arena that would force the closure of the venue from June 1 to September 1, the Roughriders would not be playing the 2022 season and options to buy the team were put on hold.
 On October 24, 2022, head coach Mook Zimmerman signed with the IFL's Massachusetts Pirates as a linebackers and defensive lineman coach.